Luos-io/Documentation/src/pages/low/containers/od.md

 # Object Dictionary
-To keep interoperability between <span class="cust_tooltip">modules<span class="cust_tooltiptext">{{module_def}}</span></span>, Luos provides an Object Dictionary (OD).
+To keep interoperability between <span class="cust_tooltip">containers<span class="cust_tooltiptext">{{container_def}}</span></span>, Luos provides an Object Dictionary (OD).

 ## What is OD?
-An Object Dictionary (OD) allows different developers of different modules to make them interoperate regardless of the unit they uses on the module.
+An Object Dictionary (OD) allows different developers of different containers to make them interoperate regardless of the unit they uses on the container.

-Let's take an example: If module1 uses an angle as radians and module2 uses degrees, what is the unit they should use to share the angle information?
+Let's take an example: If container1 uses an angle as radians and container2 uses degrees, what is the unit they should use to share the angle information?

 An Object Dictionary defines a set of typical objects that can be transmitted through Luos messages.
 It allows to send these objects with a predefined type and to use it in the units the user want.